finos/tracdap/doc/overview/introduction.rst

     **Deployment options**
     ^^^^^^^^^^^^^^^^^^^^^^

-    * **Using existing tools** that your organization has in place will simplify deployment and maintenance
+    * **Using established patterns** that your organization already has in place will simplify deployment and maintenance
     * **Cloud and tooling vendors** are willing to produce deployment templates for TRAC on their platforms (some already have)!
-    * **Accenture CloudBuilder** is a mature option based on Terraform, that can be set up quickly if there is nothing else in place
+    * **Common tools** such as Terraform or Ansible can be set up quickly if there is nothing else in place